joseiguti/mm-front-components/README.md

 # `<Dialog />`

 A reusable and customizable dialog component designed for seamless integration into your projects.
-It supports dynamic content, flexible positioning, and customizable buttons using Chakra UI.
+It supports dynamic content, flexible positioning, and customizable buttons.
 [Back to Table of Contents](#table-of-contents)

 ## Features